Emily D. West: Biography

-West was a free woman of color, of mixed race, or a "high yellow".
-She was born in New Haven, Connecticut.
-In 1835 she was contracted to James Morgan in New York to work as an indentured servant for one year in Morgan's Point, Texas, at the New Washington Association's hotel as a housekeeper.
+West was a mixed-race free woman of color, or a "high yellow", and Connecticuter born in New Haven.
+In 1835 she was contracted to James Morgan in New York to work as an indentured servant for one year in Morgan's Point (at that time still in the Mexican state of Coahuila y Tejas), at the New Washington Association's hotel as a housekeeper.
 Several months into her year of indentureship, on April 16, 1836, West and other residents were kidnapped by Mexican cavalry.
 West was forced to travel with the forces of General Antonio López de Santa Anna as they prepared to face the army led by Sam Houston, and was in the Mexican camp on April 21 when Houston's force attacked.
 The Texans won the Battle of San Jacinto in 18 minutes.

 According to legend, Santa Anna had been caught unprepared because he was having sex with West.
 No contemporary accounts indicate that Santa Anna was with a woman at the time, but the story was recorded in the journal of Englishman William Bollaert in 1842, who was told the story by Sam Houston during a steamer trip.
 After Bollaert's diary was published in 1956, amateur historians began to expand the tale, with Henderson Shuffler suggesting that West fit the description of the girl in the then-popular folk song "The Yellow Rose of Texas."
 The story continued to grow, with many references to West's beauty, as the legend took hold by the 1986 Texas Sesquicentennial.

 Historian Philip Thomas Tucker questions the reliability of the tale pointing out that "Santa Anna possessed a distinct aversion to the intermingling of races."
 Santa Anna held that much of Mexico's political troubles were due to this, holding that "We have failed because of our deplorable racial mixture, and the responsibility for this sad state of affairs lies with the Spanish missionaries who saved the Indian from extinction."